Natural Winter Skincare Protection

 The colder winter months are finally upon us which means it’s time to make changes to our skin care routine before the winter weather starts to take its toll.

 Just as your body needs different clothing to protect it against the changing weather, your skin needs a different skin care regime to properly protect it from the harsh weather too.

 Despite wrapping up well when going outside, we often fail to shield our legs, hands, and faces sufficiently.
 And when repeatedly exposed to the harsh winter weather these areas can really take a beating, becoming excessively dry, irritated and chapped.
 Now we are seeing regular early morning frosts it makes it vitally important to take protective and preventative action now, before any damage is done to your skin.

 I know I’m always banging on about this, but when used correctly aromatherapy carrier oils do not make your skin excessively greasy as you might expect.
-What they will do is bring a softening, rejuvenating and protecting action that is highly effective against the biting, chilly winds of winter.
+What they will do is bring a softening, rejuvenating and defensive action that will deliver effective skincare protection against the biting, chilly winds of winter.

 This is because some carrier oils contain special natural ingredients that are very similar to sebum, your skins own natural moisturising agent.
 Sebum contains oleic acid, and this particular ingredient can be found in olive, jojoba, moringa, and sunflower carrier oils, which explains why the skin has such an affinity to them.
 Jojoba oil in particular is a surprisingly non-greasy, highly emollient oil that moisturises and conditions your skin leaving it feeling wonderfully silky, smooth and soft.